thecosmicslug/NESalizer/README.md

 A NES emulator using SDL2 originally written by 'ulfalizer' ported to the Steam Link.
 More of a Diet-Nesalizer, as alot of cool features suchh as rewind, movie recording and a built-in debugger were removed to allow it to run on the limited hardware of the Steamlink.
-The input system has been re-done, hard-coded keyboard removed and Gamepad support has been added. in-memory save-states are working but I am still trying to work out how to save/load them from disk.
+The input system has been re-done, hard-coded keyboard removed and Gamepad support has been added. in-memory save-states are working in memory only.

-Right now I am teaching myself about creating a basic interface with ImGUI, to allow ROM selection & a configuration window.
+Having finally added a method to load ROMs at runtime, I am now looking into expanding that with configurable inputs and disk savestates.
+I would also like to try and re-add Ulf's original rewind-code now that the emulator is running at proper speed.

 ## Thanks ##
  * ulfalizer for the original sdl version